 - Instead of having to sort through ALL the screenshots being captured, we can more easily filter these screenshots, even using the Alarm Log instead of going through Screenshots > History

-While opening up your alarms to capture everything and anything is one way of monitoring your users, by fine-tuning your Alarms you will refine the data collected to be much easier to read and understand which in turn allows you as an admin to spend less time wading through a sea of information and more time on your day to day.
+While opening up your alarms to capture everything and anything is one way of monitoring your users, by fine-tuning your Alarms you will refine the data collected to be much easier to read and understand which in turn allows you as an admin to spend less time wading through a sea of information.

 Was this article helpful?